 The location of the centre, together with the good links to wider areas such as Caernarfon, makes Llanberis a popular place to live.
 Llanberis is a relatively large centre in Gwynedd with a wide range of facilities and services as well as various employment opportunities.
-The status of the Welsh language is healthy here with a high rate of Welsh speakers living in the area - 75.6%, which is 5.6% higher than the level of 70% that has been identified as the level where the language is probably viable.
+The status of the Welsh language is relatively healthy here with a high rate of Welsh speakers living in the area - 75.6%, which is 5.6% higher than the level of 70% that has been identified as the level where the language is probably viable.
 On the whole housing is slightly more affordable than the County average.
 There was a decrease in the number and proportion of Welsh speakers in the area between 2001 and 2011.
 Second homes are not a significant problem in Llanberis and the possibility that new units will be used for this purpose is low.
 Typically there has been a significant decrease in the younger population.
-This means that it is extremely important to retain this group in order to maintain the language in the area.
-The growth of housing developments in Llanberis is slightly higher that the growth for Gwynedd as a whole.
-Therefore, considering the above factors, it is not considered that the scale of growth proposed is likely to cause a significant growth in the population which may adversely affect the Welsh language.
+This means that it is extremely important to retain this group in order to help to maintain the language in the area.
+The growth of housing developments in Llanberis is slightly higher that the average growth level for Gwynedd as a whole.
+The Plan proposes two relatively small allocations within the settlement, one of which already has the benefit of planning consent.
+It is anticipated that additional housing will be delivered on small sites and through re-use of existing buildings or parts of buildings.
+Policies relating for example to affordable housing will apply as will Policy ISA1, which indicates the type of planning obligations that could be required, for example, in relation to new employment.
+Therefore, considering the above factors, it is not considered that the scale of growth proposed is likely to cause a significant growth in the population.
+In addition it isn't considered that the level of growth in itself would adversely affect the Welsh language.